Stress Leave in Nova Scotia: Eligibility, Duration, Application in 2026

 How Has COVID-19 Impacted Stress Leave in Nova Scotia?

-Alright, let’s talk about the elephant in the roomโ€”COVID-19.
-This pandemic has turned our world upside down and had a significant impact on workplace stress and leave policies.
-So, how has it affected stress leave in Nova Scotia?
-Let’s dive in.
+This pandemic has turned our world upside down.
+It had a significant impact on workplace stress and leave policies, even in the long-term practices.

 Changes in stress leave in Nova Scotia regulations during the pandemic